 Patience is the main key to great wildlife photos.
 Instead of driving from animal to animal, it pays to stay with a potentially good sighting.
 Spending time will offer an opportunity to see some interesting animal behavior.
 The most rewarding photos of wildlife are usually those showing interaction or action, which often requires anticipation and patience.
 You can read more about the importance of patience on safari here.

-It is easy to get too focused on the Big 5 and other large mammals on Africa safari.
+It is easy to get too focused on the Big 5 and other large mammals on Uganda safari.
 This is partly because the Big Five is heavily marketed, and searching for them seems to be the main aim in any safari.
 However, photographing small animals and birds can be highly rewarding as well.
 A photograph of a dung beetle or a colorful bird in flight is more evocative than yet another photo of a sleeping lion.
 A good way to focus on the small stuff is to book a walking safari.

 Taking photographs on safari should be fun.
 Unless you’re a professional photographer, there is no reason to let photography dominate every sighting.
 Sometimes it is worthwhile to put down the camera and stop looking through the lens – to slow down and take in the views, the smells, and the sounds of the African bush.

-A Uganda safari trip offers great wildlife photography opportunities, but hopefully, you’ll have some rewarding human interactions as well.
+A Uganda safari photography trip offers great wildlife photography opportunities, but hopefully, you’ll have some rewarding human interactions as well.
 You’ll probably make a close bond with your guide, and at the end of the day, the people working in your lodge are usually happy to hear about your adventures.
 So, don’t put away your camera when leaving the safari vehicle, but take some photos of the people that cross your path.
 Just make sure always to ask permission first and to be respectful.